 In fact, what I'm wondering about is which window to choose: the front, the middle or the back of the aircraft?

-It's strange that I'm concerned about this detail now, when I've already taken dozens and dozens of planes, especially since this is not the first time I've chosen my seat beforehand online.
-Usually I do it without any qualms.
-And I'm not prone to being scared in the air.
+It's strange that I'm now concerned about this detail, even though I've already taken the plane many times, especially since it's not the first time I've chosen my seat in advance on a reservation site.
+I usually do it without any qualms.
+And I'm not prone to fear on planes.

 1. We would be more likely to survive an air crash if we are placed in the back of the plane.
 A statistical study, carried out on accidents that have occurred since the 1970s in the United States, says so (see diagram below).
-Logically, in the event of a collision, it is the front end that takes everything...
+Logical: in case of impact, it is the front that takes everything...

 2. But the flight is less pleasant (or even more distressing) at the back of the plane, because there is more turbulence.
 And when landing, we are usually in the last to leave the aircraft.
 Not ideal, we end up at the end of an endless queue for transit checks or formalities on arrival.
 Better to sit at the front to save time.

-3. The flight is more comfortable in the middle of the plane, at the level of the wing.
-The jolts are lower in the event of turbulences.
-But it is also at this area that the fuel tank is located.
-In the event of a fire or explosion, the worst of all places, therefore (if you like to picture the worst).
+3. The flight is in principle more comfortable in the middle of the aircraft, at wing level.
+The shaking is less during turbulence.
+But it is also at this level that the reservoir is.
+In case of fire or explosion, the worst place, so (if we like to imagine the worst).

 Morality: it's not a good idea to ask Google these kinds of questions... 😂